Chinese officials to visit U.S. farmland as trade talks continue: U.S. agriculture chief

 WASHINGTON (Reuters) - A Chinese delegation will visit American farm regions with U.S. officials next week in an effort to build goodwill amid ongoing trade negotiations, U.S. Agriculture Secretary Sonny Perdue told reporters on Thursday.

 “They want to see the production of agriculture.
-I think they want to build goodwill,” Perdue said.
-The delegation will travel with U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin, but it was unclear where specifically they would visit, he added.
+I think they want to build goodwill,” Perdue said, adding that it was unclear where specifically they would visit.

 CNBC reported earlier on Thursday that the delegation, led by Vice Minister for Agriculture Qu Dongyu, would meet with agricultural producers and was planning visits to Bozeman, Montana and Omaha, Nebraska.